10 Dog Paw Wreaths to Make the Gift Every Dog Owner Wants

 Instructions

-Add the lollipop picks next.
-Push them in at slight angles so they pop up above the wreath surface like they’re growing out of a candy garden.
+I added the lollipop picks next.
+I pushed these in at slight angles so they pop up above the wreath a bit as if they were growing out of a candy garden.

-The best part: finish with a small dark green ribbon bow right at the nutcracker’s base.
-It grounds the whole composition and gives the eye a natural focal point.
+The best part: finish with a small dark green ribbon bow right at the base of the nutcracker.
+The bow grounds the entire look and gives your eye something to focus on.

-Hot glue the disco cowboy boot to the lower left and the tiny pink car tucked into the upper section.
-These unexpected pieces are what make people stop, laugh, and take a photo.
+I hot glued the disco cowboy boot to the lower left and the little pink car in the upper section.
+Those are the things that make people stop, laugh, and take a picture.

-Hang it, step back, and let her sniff it once before you decide she’s officially not allowed near the front door anymore.
+Go hang it on the wall for a day, let her sniff it once, then decide she’s not allowed anywhere near the front door anymore.

 📸 Photo credit: Instagram @artificial_hannah